garlandxie/garlandxie/README.md

 On my GitHub, you will find some archived (or maintained) data and code for these projects to ensure transparency and reproducibility whenever possible.
 Most of them are written in the R programming language, but I’m hoping to use Julia for some future simulation work on green space design!

-- 🔭 I’m currently collaborating on how [smart-device data](https://apexrms.com/anonymized-smart-device-data-in-green-spaces/) can help understand how people engage in urban parks!
 - 📫 Reach out to me on [mastodon](https://ecoevo.social/@garlandxie) or [Twitter](https://twitter.com/GarlandXie)
 - ❗ You can find out more about me [here](https://linktr.ee/garlandxie)